twinfoundation/entity-storage/packages/entity-storage-connector-decentralised/docs/reference/interfaces/IDecentralisedEntityStorageConnectorConfig.md

 > `optional` **remoteSyncEndpoint**: `string`

-When the node has no permissions to write to the verifiable storage, this is the endpoint to use for remote sync.
+This is the endpoint to use for remote sync when isAuthoritativeNode is not set.